Hearst Intercollegiate Competition Winners Named

 $ 5,000 Second Place UNIVERSITY OF NORTH CAROLINA, CHAPEL HILL

-The winners in each category will receive cash prizes and medallions during the National Championships in New York City at the Intercollegiate Awards Presentation on Thursday, June 10, 2010.
+The winners in each category will receive cash prizes and medallions during the National Championships in San Francisco at the Intercollegiate Awards Presentation on Wednesday, June 8, 2011.
 The Overall Intercollegiate winners, those schools with the highest combined student points from the monthly writing, photo, broadcast news and multimedia competitions, will also be announced at the Awards Presentation.

 The Hearst Journalism Awards Program operates under the auspices of the accredited schools of the Association of Schools of Journalism and Mass Communication.
 It is fully funded and administered by The William Randolph Hearst Foundation.
-Currently, 110 accredited undergraduate schools of journalism in the are eligible to participate in the program, which awards up to $550,000 in scholarships and grants annually.
+Currently, 110 accredited undergraduate schools of journalism in the United States are eligible to participate in the program, which awards up to $500,000 in scholarships and grants annually.

 Contact: